A recent study assessed whether controlling blood pressure with anti-hypertensive treatment would be associated with a reduced rate of morality.

 High blood pressure is one of the most prevalent health concerns in adults across the globe.

-Researchers in Berlin, Germany wanted to assess the prevalence of blood pressure values and their impact on the mortality rate for older residents in Berlin.
+Researchers in Berlin, Germany wanted to assess the relationship between blood pressure measurements and mortality rate for older residents in Berlin.

 They published their results in the European Heart Journal.